Is Past Tense Reading Difficult to Understand?

 Example: Yesterday, I read a newspaper.

-Secondly, as you know, while using read in present tense, it will be pronounced as reed.
+Secondly, as you know, while using read in the present tense, it will be pronounced as reed.

 Example: I read the newspaper every day.